Cambodia–Thailand border

 The Cambodia–Thailand border is the international border between Cambodia and Thailand.
 The border is 817 km (508 mi) in length and runs from the tripoint with Laos in the north-east to the Gulf of Thailand in the south.

 Description

-The border starts in the north-east at the tripoint with Thailand at Preah Chambot peak in the Dângrêk Mountains and the follows the crest of the mountains westwards.
-Upon leaving the mountains the border turns south-westwards in a broad arc, occasionally utilising rivers such as the Svay Chek, the Sisophon, the Phrom Hot and Mongkol Borei.
+The border starts in the north-east at the tripoint with Laos at Preah Chambot peak in the Dângrêk Mountains and follows the crest of the mountains westwards.
+Upon leaving the mountains the border turns south-westwards in a broad arc, occasionally utilizing rivers such as the Svay Chek, the Sisophon, the Phrom Hot and Mongkol Borei.
 It then proceeds south, partly along the Cardamom Mountains, terminating at the Gulf of Thailand coast.
 This latter section runs very close to the Gulf, producing a long, thin strip of Thai territory.